tjvantoll/www.tjvantoll.com/source/_posts/2012-05-02-showmodaldialog-what-it-is-and-why-you-should-never-use-it.markdown

 ### Why was this added to HTML5?

 So why have other browsers added support for this method and why was it added to the HTML5 spec?
-It's mostly because in the IE6 days 1.2 bajillion applications were written to be extremely dependent on ```window.showModalDialog```.
+It's mostly because in the IE6 days tens of thousands of applications were written to be extremely dependent on ```window.showModalDialog```.
 I can say that I personally work at an enterprise that has its fair share of those applications, and you can see many comments demanding enterprise application support on the various Chrome bugs (see [#4202](http://code.google.com/p/chromium/issues/detail?id=4202), [#16045](http://code.google.com/p/chromium/issues/detail?id=16045), & [#42939](http://code.google.com/p/chromium/issues/detail?id=42939)).

 Refactoring these applications is no small task, and browsers that want to win market share are catering to them to gain support.